mathead/pycrypt/docs/index.rst

 Welcome to pycrypt's documentation!
 ===================================

-Pycrypt is a python suite for solving ciphers at (mostly Czech) cryptography games!
+Pycrypt is a python suite for solving ciphers at (mostly Czech) cryptography games.

 Contents: